wallarm/product-documentation/docs/latest/installation/native-node/all-in-one-conf.md

 The certificate must be provided by a trusted Certificate Authority (CA) to ensure secure communication.

+If the node is deployed using a Docker image, this parameter is not needed because SSL decryption should occur at the load balancer level, before the traffic reaches the containerized node.

 ### connector.tls_key (required)

 Path to the private key corresponding to the TLS/SSL certificate (typically a `.key` file).

+If the node is deployed using a Docker image, this parameter is not needed because SSL decryption should occur at the load balancer level, before the traffic reaches the containerized node.

 ### connector.blocking